SBNSoftware/SBNSoftware.github.io/sbndaq_oldwiki/Rebuild_the_windriver.md

 ---
-lang: en
+layout: page
 title: Rebuild the windriver
 ---

-[]{#Instructions-for-rebuilding-the-windriver-package-into-UPS}

-Instructions for rebuilding the windriver package into UPS.[¶](#Instructions-for-rebuilding-the-windriver-package-into-UPS){.wiki-anchor}
+Instructions for rebuilding the windriver package into UPS.
 =========================================================================================================================================

 1\. ssh -X sbn-daq01.fnal.gov -l artdaq and run the xterm.\